dennietruong/EffectsKainicAcidSeaStar/README.md

 Marine and synthetic neurotoxins accumulate in and immobilize intertidal sea stars

-Data are uploaded in the data folder containing 5 csv:
+Data are uploaded in the data folder containing data (in csv format):
-* BaselineCode.csv = Pre-injection measures on Asterias forbesi on 4/2/2023
+* Experiment_BaselineData.csv = Pre-injection measures on Asterias forbesi on 4/2/2023
-* ResponseVariableCode = Post-injection measures on Asterias forbesi on 4/6/2023
+* Experiment_RightingArmCircumData = Post-injection measures on Asterias forbesi on 4/6/2023
-* ELISACode = ELISA results from 5 randomly chosen Asterias forbesi to detect baseline domoic acid present
+* ELISAAsteriasData = ELISA results from 5 randomly chosen Asterias forbesi to detect baseline domoic acid present
+* ELISAPisastersData = ELISA results from Pisaster ochraceus observational study
 * CellCounts2 = Cell count results from coelomocyte study
 * DatasheetSSDAFinal = Domoic acid quantification results for Pisaster ochraceus